aplchian/lamrim/three-insight/13-valid-establishment.md

 Candrakirti Commentary on the 400 Stanzas
 ```

-This refutation of the position that the visual consciosnesses and such are both perceptions and valid cognitions is a refutation of the assertion of th logicians.
+This refutation of the position that the visual consciosnesses and such are both perceptions and valid cognitions is a refutation of the assertion of the logicians.

 ```
 In order to teach these logicians, you question them closely.